1969 People's Park protest: Casualties

 Alameda County sheriff deputies also used shotguns to fire at people sitting on the roof at the Telegraph Repertory Cinema.
 James Rector was visiting friends in Berkeley and watching from the roof of Granma Books when he was shot by police; he died on May 19.
-The Alamada County Coroner’s report listed cause of death as "shock and hemorrhage due to multiple shotgun wounds and perforation of the aorta."
-Reagan conceded that Rector was probably shot by police but justified the bearing of firearms, saying that "it's very naive to assume that you should send anyone into that kind of conflict with a flyswatter.
+The Alamada County Coroner's report listed cause of death as "shock and hemorrhage due to multiple shotgun wounds and perforation of the aorta".
+Reagan conceded that Rector was probably shot by police but justified the bearing of firearms, saying, "I think it is being very naive to assume that you should send anyone into that kind of conflict with a fly swatter.
 He's got to have an appropriate weapon."
-The University of California Police Department (UCPD) said Rector threw steel rebar down onto the police; however, Time magazine claimed that Rector was a bystander, not a protester.
+According to the University of California Police Department (UCPD), Rector threw steel rebar down onto the police; conversely, according to Time magazine Rector was a bystander, not a protester, and 12 of the sheriff's deputies involved were indicted by a grand jury.

 A carpenter, Alan Blanchard, was permanently blinded by a load of birdshot directly to his face.
 At least 128 Berkeley residents were admitted to local hospitals for head trauma, shotgun wounds, and other serious injuries inflicted by police.
 The actual number of seriously wounded varies as many of the injured did not seek treatment at local hospitals to avoid being arrested.
 Local medical students and interns organized volunteer mobile first-aid teams to help protesters and bystanders injured by buckshot, nightsticks, or tear gas.
 One local hospital reported two students wounded with large caliber rifles as well.
 Contemporaneous news reports stated that 50 people were injured, including five police officers.
 Some local hospital logs indicate that 19 police officers or Alameda County Sheriff's deputies were treated for minor injuries; none were hospitalized.
 However, the UCPD states that 111 police officers were injured, including California Highway Patrol officer Albert Bradley, who was knifed in the chest.

 State of emergency

 That evening, Reagan declared a state of emergency in Berkeley and sent in 2,700 California National Guard troops.
 The Berkeley City Council voted 8–1 against the decision.
 For two weeks, the streets of Berkeley were patrolled by the troops, who broke up even small demonstrations with tear gas.
 Reagan was steadfast and unapologetic, saying, "Once the dogs of war have been unleashed, you must expect things will happen, and that people, being human, will make mistakes on both sides."

 During the People's Park incident, National Guard troops were stationed in front of Berkeley's empty lots to prevent protesters from planting flowers, shrubs, or trees.
-Young hippie women taunted and teased the troops, on one occasion handing out marijuana-laced brownies and lemonade spiked with lysergic acid diethylamide (LSD).
+Young hippie women taunted and teased the troops, on one occasion handing out marijuana-laced brownies and lemonade spiked with LSD.
 According to commanding major general Glenn C. Ames, "LSD had been injected into fudge, oranges and apple juice which they received from young hippie-type females."
 Some protesters, their faces hidden with scarves, challenged police and National Guard troops; hundreds were arrested.